 This article is a logical continuation of our post about waterproof breathable fabrics (WBFs), where we emphasized the importance of waterproof breathable textiles for sportswear and discussed their main functions, properties, and applications as well as the current trends on the WBFs market and future projections of their use.
 There, we also mentioned various clothes made of waterproof materials such as rain jackets and the reason why they’re so important for outdoor enthusiasts and professionals.
 In this article, we discuss the most important types of waterproof clothes, for outdoor use, at length.

-More and more people engage in and enjoy outdoor sports and activities.
-There are various reasons for the increasing popularity of outdoor pursuits.
-Just to name a few: the excitement, the challenges and difficulties under various environmental conditions as well as the opportunity to spend some time outdoors and reconnect with nature.
-Since both the environment and the heat generated by activities are beyond the control of the person engaged in outdoor sports, it is important to provide people with reliable sportswear ready to meet the challenges of rough terrain and/or bad weather.
-For maximal enjoyment, this clothing must provide both protection from the environment and comfort.
-It normally forms a layered clothing system, suitable for various activities to be undertaken in various environmental conditions.
+An increasing number of people are embracing and enjoying outdoor sports and activities.
+There are various reasons behind the growing popularity of these pursuits, such as the excitement, the challenges and difficulties under various environmental conditions, along with the chance to spend time outdoors and reconnect with nature.
+Since both the environment and the heat generated during activities are beyond the control of those participating in outdoor sports, the provision of dependable sportswear capable of meeting the demands of rugged terrain and adverse weather becomes crucial.
+To ensure maximal enjoyment, this clothing must provide both protection from the environment and comfort.
+Typically, it comprises a layered clothing system suitable for a range of activities to be undertaken in varying environmental conditions.

-Layering is among the most important concepts regarding outdoors apparel.
-A layered clothing system usually consists of three layers of clothing, each with its functions:
+Layering is among the most important concepts in outdoor apparel.
+A layered clothing system typically comprises three layers of clothing, each serving specific functions:

 - Wicking and quick-drying base layer.

-- Wind- and water-resistant outer layer for maximum protection from the elements.
+- Wind- and water-resistant outer layer for optimal protection against the elements.

-For complete protection from rain or water, it is possible to wear a fully waterproof jacket.
-However, the use of a simple waterproof outer layer is ineffective because it shields from rain and snow but it doesn’t let internal water vapor to escape.
-This leads to a formation of condensation in the clothing system, which seriously decreases the system’s capacity for ensuring insulation and weather protection.
-Moreover, this can dampen your insulating layers, which leads to the feeling of clamminess and what’s worse – to excessive cooling.
-Therefore, to provide both protection and comfort to the user, the outer layer must be waterproof and breathable
+For complete protection from rain or water, wearing a fully waterproof jacket is an option.
+However, relying solely on a basic waterproof outer layer proves ineffective, as it guards against rain and snow but fails to allow internal water vapor to escape.
+This results in condensation forming within the clothing system, significantly compromising its ability to provide insulation and weather protection.
+Moreover, this can dampen your insulating layers, which leads to the feeling of clamminess and what’s worse – excessive cooling.
+Hence, to offer both protection and comfort to the wearer, the outer layer must be both waterproof and breathable.

 Waterproof breathable clothes: constructions